totem-tech/documentation/crowdloan/regulation.md

 # Regulation, The Howey Test and Swiss FINMA

-In this section we detail the two most important considerations; the so-called **"Howey Test"** and **Know Your Customer (KYC) and Anti-Money Laundering (AML) Compliance** in relation to the Crowdloan and Pledge.

-In addition as the Live Accounting Association (Swiss Verein in formation), based in Switzerland is administering the Crowdloan and Pledge and must follow the Swiss Financial Market's Authority Guidance which is outlined below.

 ---

+## Regulations

+### The Totem Team are building accounting software.

+As such "accounting software" does not require compliance with any known regulatory directive anywhere in the world and therefore the software is free from regulatory oversight.

+In addition, the software employes a global Unit of Account as the underlying "functional currency" in the sense of [FASB 52](https://www.fasb.org/page/PageContent?pageId=/reference-library/superseded-standards/summary-of-statement-no-52.html&bcpath=tff), [IAS 21](https://www.iasplus.com/en/standards/ias/ias21).

+It is a fact that a global accounting software application cannot operate in any meaningful mathematically correct sense without a functional currency mechanism - it is an intrinsic mechanism of the software itself.

+> The Totem Live Accounting Software and Protocols in its fundamental operation as an accounting software system is not subject to any known regulatory scrutiny in any jurisdiction at the time of writing*.

+_*updated December 12 2022._

+---

+### As we are aware that Financial Regulators tend to scrutinise blockchain projects to determine if a token of a project is a security in this section we detail an analysis of the project from this perspective.

+We explore the so-called **"Howey Test"** and **Know Your Customer (KYC) and Anti-Money Laundering (AML) Compliance** particularly in relation to the Crowdfunding/Pledge and Parachain Slot Auction as well as the historical context of use in the Test Network and as a functional currency for accounting purposes.

+In addition as the Live Accounting Association (Swiss Verein in formation), based in Switzerland is administering the Crowdfunding/Pledge and Parachain Slot Auction we examine the requirement to follow the Swiss Financial Market's Authority Guidance as outlined below.

+---

-**_Do not register or contribute to the Crowdloan and Pledge if you do not understand anything that is documented here or in the other Crowdloan and Pledge pages._**
+**_Do not register or contribute to the Crowdfunding/Pledge and Parachain Slot Auction if you do not understand anything that is documented here or in the other Crowdfunding/Pledge and Parachain Slot Auction pages._**

 ---